Contact the GG Archives

 The Sea Post Office on the Oceanic circa 1910.
 GGA Image ID # 1799721173

-It is the principal business of the post office clerks on the trips to New York to sort the United States mail, particularly letters and postal cards, in such a manner that they are ready either for immediate delivery in New York City or for transfer by the next inland mail; on the trips to Germany, the mail for the German terminal post offices is to be dealt with so as to have a large portion of the German mails ready for disembarkation at Plymouth and Cherbourg, whence they are forwarded to the places of destination by the faster overland routes.
+It is the principal business of the post office clerks on the trips to New York to sort the United States mail, mainly letters and postal cards, in such a manner that they are ready either for immediate delivery in New York City or for transfer by the next inland mail; on the trips to Germany, the mail for the German terminal post offices is to be dealt with to have a large portion of the German mails ready for disembarkation at Plymouth and Cherbourg, whence they are forwarded to the places of destination by the faster overland routes.

 The Modern Ocean Liner's Post Office.
 One of the Conveniences of Ocean Cruises Today.